Kaliningrad: Parks

 Kaliningrad is a "green" city with many parks and areas with many trees and lawns.
 Parks range from tiny city squares to massive parks.

 The Youth Recreation Park is one of the most popular parks in the city.
 The park was established in the 1920s–1930s in the English style.
 It reopened its doors post-war and was popular among citizens in the 1980s–1990s with its boat house and tennis courts, as well as merry-go-rounds.
-The park had a massive reconstruction in 2004 adding a cafe, carting, and various modern entertainments.
-It is located in the quiet area of the city, in Leningradsky area, and is connected to the Lower Pond.
+The park had a massive reconstruction in 2004, adding a cafe, carting, and various modern entertainments.
+It is located in the quiet area of the city, in the Leningradsky area, and is connected to the Lower Pond.
 Youth Recreation Park provides entertainment for all age groups.
 There is also Interpersonal Communications Development Central located in the park.

 The Kaliningrad Zoo was opened as the Königsberg Zoo in 1896.
 The collection, which extends over 16.5 ha (40 acres), comprises 315 species with a total of 2,264 individual animals (as of 2005).
 The Kaliningrad Zoo is also an arboretum.

 Centrally located in the city is Lower Pond, an artificial lake.
-Lower Pond is surrounded by a promenade and is an area for recreation especially in summer.
+Lower Pond is surrounded by a promenade and is an area for recreation, especially in summer.
 North of the Lower Pond is the larger Upper Pond in northern Kaliningrad.